modder-c/yiimp_install_scrypt/README.md

 ***********************************

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use msy2008's Yiimp)
+## Install script for yiimp on Ubuntu Server 18.04 / 20.04 (use msy2008's Yiimp) Note Update it by Getablocks

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 18.04 / 20.04 !

-## Some people report that it can also be installed on Ubuntu 20.04, but I haven't tried it.
 ## Note: Enable root and log in to your Ubuntu system as root!!!

 * Connect on your VPS =>